mwrnd/innova2_flex_xcku15p_notes/README.md

 #### AXI BRAM and Files

-The AXI Blocks can also be accessed using [`dd`](https://manpages.debian.org/testing/coreutils/dd.1.en.html).
-Note `dd` requires numbers in Base-10 so you can use [`printf`](https://manpages.debian.org/testing/coreutils/printf.1.en.html) to convert from the hex address, `0x80000000=2147483648`.
-Note `count=1` as this is a single transfer to address `0x80000000` so the [lseek](https://manpages.ubuntu.com/manpages/focal/en/man2/write.2.html#description) address should not be reset.
+The AXI Blocks can also be accessed using [`dd`](https://manpages.debian.org/testing/coreutils/dd.1.en.html). `dd` requires numbers in Base-10 so you can use [`printf`](https://manpages.debian.org/testing/coreutils/printf.1.en.html) to convert from the hex address, `0x80000000=2147483648`. `count=1` as this is a single transfer to address `0x80000000` so the [lseek](https://manpages.ubuntu.com/manpages/focal/en/man2/write.2.html#description) address should not be reset.

 ```
 dd if=/dev/urandom of=TEST bs=8192 count=256